-Central Accounting Reporting System (CARS) - FMB uses the automated CARS system to process Non-Expenditure transfers based on requests from Program Entities.
-FMB also submits receipt and expenditure reporting activity to and from the trust funds via the CARS Classification Transactions and Accountability (CTA) module on a monthly basis.
-In addition, FMB uses CARS to reconcile the cash balances for the trust funds.
+Central Accounting Reporting System (CARS) - FMB uses the automated CARS to process NETs based on requests from program entities.
+FMB also submits receipt and expenditure reporting activity to and from the Trust Funds via the CARS Classification Transactions and Accountability (CTA) module monthly.
+In addition, FMB uses CARS to reconcile the cash balances for the Trust Funds.

-Intragovernmental Payment and Collection (IPAC) System - FMB initiates expenditure transaction activity and receives expenditure transaction activity from Program Entities via the IPAC system.
+Intragovernmental Payment and Collection (IPAC) System - FMB initiates expenditure transaction activity and receives expenditure transaction activity from program entities via the IPAC system.

-Collections Information Repository (CIR) - The Federal Reserve Bank of Cleveland maintains CIR and uploads the state deposit information into the Unemployment Trust Fund (UTF) agency location code.
-CIR transmits a file to InvestOne each day that contains all of the state deposits from the prior business day.
+Collections Information Repository (CIR) - The Federal Reserve Bank of Cleveland maintains CIR and uploads the state deposit information into the UTF agency location code (ALC).
+CIR transmits a file to InvestOne each day that contains all the state deposits from the prior business day.